franklinqin0/blog/docs/algo/house-robber-iii.md

 ## Solution

 Once the values for whether robbing(or not) left/right subtree are known, we could calculate the values for whether robbing(or not) the root.
-If robbing the root, then both the left and right subtrees must not be robbed; o.w., sum up the max value of including(or not) the left subtree and max value of including(or not) the right subtree.
+If robbing the root, then both the left and right subtrees must not be robbed; otherwise, sum up the max value of including(or not) the left subtree and max value of including(or not) the right subtree.

 Complexity: